Grand-Pré National Historic Site: History of Settlement

 Grand-Pré (French for great meadow) is located on the shore of the Minas Basin, an area of tidal marshland, first settled about 1680 by Pierre Melanson dit La Verdure, his wife Marguerite Mius d'Entremont and their five young children who came from nearby Port-Royal, which was the first capital of the French settlement of Acadia (Acadie in French).

 Pierre Melanson and the Acadians who joined him in Grand-Pré built dykes there to hold back the tides along the Minas Basin.
 They created rich pastures for their animals and fertile fields for their crops.
-Grand-Pré became the bread basket of Acadia, soon outgrew Port-Royal, and by the mid-18th century was the largest of the numerous Acadian communities around the Bay of Fundy and the coastline of Nova Scotia (Latin for "New Scotland").
+Grand-Pré became the bread basket of Acadia, soon outgrowing Port-Royal, and by the mid-18th century was the largest of the numerous Acadian communities around the Bay of Fundy and the coastline of Nova Scotia (Latin for "New Scotland").

 Colonial Wars

 During Queen Anne's War, the Raid on Grand Pré (1704) happened and Major Benjamin Church burned the entire village.
 After the war, in 1713, part of Acadia became Nova Scotia, and Port-Royal, now called Annapolis Royal, became its capital.
 Over the next 40 years the Acadians refused to sign an unconditional oath of allegiance to the British crown.
 Some were motivated not to sign for fear of losing their religion, some were afraid of repercussions from their native allies, some did not want to take up arms against the French and others were anti-British (see Military history of the Acadians).

 During King George's War the French made numerous attempts to regain Acadia (See Siege of Annapolis Royal (1744) and in 1745).
-As a result of British attempts to secure their control over the Bay of Fundy region, they were defeated by some local Acadians, Mi'kmaq and Canadiens in the Battle of Grand Pre.
+As a result of British attempts to secure their control over the Bay of Fundy region, the French deployed a force (aided by local Acadians, Mi'kmaq and Canadiens) led by Jean-Baptiste Nicolas Roch de Ramezay which defeated a larger British force in a night raid at the Battle of Grand-Pré.
+This battle was the most significant and bloodiest victory for the French in Acadia.
+The village, however, remained in British control once the French retreated.